FC VSS Košice: Return to FC VSS Košice

 While winning the Eastern Group of 2015-16 DOXXbet liga with 2 points lead over Tatran Prešov, the club finished 2nd overall (Championship Group), only 2 points behind their archrivals Tatran Prešov, which celebrated the return to the top division after three seasons in the DOXXbet Liga.
-Košice failed to get promoted for failing to pay off their liabilities towards Ivan Đoković, who played for MFK between 2010 - 2012, and had three decisive points deducted from their score in the Championship Group by the SFZ, based on verdict by FIFA.
+Košice failed to get promoted for failing to pay off their liabilities towards Ivan Đoković, who played for MFK between 2010 and 2012, and had three decisive points deducted from their score in the Championship Group by the SFZ, based on verdict by FIFA.

 Dissolution

 The club officially ceased operations on 27 July 2017.
 In August, the club's supporters' group announced their intention to reestablish the club and enter Slovak Sixth League for the 2018–19 season.
-They later decided to support a new club in Košice, FK Košice.
+They later decided to support a new club in Košice, FC Košice.
 They also talk about VSS succession.

 Affiliated clubs

 The following clubs were affiliated with VSS Košice: